Nabie/object-oriented-programming-in-R/chapters/07_R6_classes.md

 a$z <- "foo"
 ```

 You can modify public data attributes, as we saw above for `x`, but don't try to be clever and modify methods.
-It is really bad practise to change methods for a single object to begin with, but luckily it is also "verboten" in R6 and you will get you an error.
+It is really bad practise to change methods for a single object, to begin with, but luckily it is also "verboten" in R6, and you will get you an error.

 ```{r}
 stack$pop <- NULL
 ```

-In general, it is considered good practise to keep data private and methods that are part of a class interface public.
+In general, it is considered good practice to keep data private and methods that are part of a class interface public.
 There are several reasons for this: If data is only modified through a class' methods then you have more control over the state of objects and can ensure that an object is always in a valid state before and after all method calls, but, perhaps more importantly, keeping the representation of objects hidden away limits the dependency between a class and code that uses the class.
-If any code can access the inner workings of objects there is a good chance that eventually a lot of code will.
+If any code can access the inner workings of objects, there is a good chance that eventually a lot of code will.
 This means that you will have to modify all the uses of a class if you change how objects of the class are represented.
-If, on the other hand, code only accesses objects through a public interface, then you can modify all the private attributes as much as you want as long as you keep the public interface unchanged.
-You will of course have to modify some of the class' methods, but changes will be limited to that.
+If on the other hand, the code only accesses objects through a public interface, then you can modify all the private attributes as much as you want as long as you keep the public interface unchanged.
+You will, of course, have to modify some of the class' methods, but changes will be limited to that.

 In the R6 system, private attributes can be accessed only by methods you define for the class or in methods defined in sub-classes.
 If you are used to languages such as C++ or Java, this might surprise you, but the private attributes in R6 are similar to the protected attributes in those languages and not the private attributes.

 ### Active bindings

 There is a way of getting the syntax of accessing data attributes without actually doing so.
-If you have code that already uses a public attribute and you want to change that into a function to hide or modify implementation details you can use this, or if you just like the syntax for data better than method calls.
+If you have code that already uses a public attribute and you want to change that into a function to hide or modify implementation details, you can use this, or if you just like the syntax for data better than method calls.

 This is achieved through the `active` argument to `R6Class`.
-Here you can provide a list of attributes, as for `private` and `public`, but these attributes should be functions and they will define a value-like syntax for calling the functions.
+Here you can provide a list of attributes, as for `private` and `public`, but these attributes should be functions, and they will define a value-like syntax for calling the functions.

-As an example we can take the elements in the vector stack.
-We want to be able to write `stack$elements` but we do not want to make the elements public.
+As an example, we can take the elements in the vector stack.
+We want to be able to write `stack$elements`, but we do not want to make the elements public.
 So we write a function for `elements` and add it to `active`.
 We cannot have the same name used both in `private` and `active` (or in `public` for that matter), so we have to change the name for the private data attribute first, and of course update all the existing methods.
 After doing that, we can add the `active` function like this:

 ```{r, echo=FALSE}
 VectorStack <- R6Class("VectorStack",